cglmoocs/bdaafall2015/docs/source/hw4.rst

 * FirstProgramWithSystemInfo.pyc or a screenshot image of the 'FirstProgramWithSystemInfo' execution (25%)
    - run ``python -m compileall FirstProgramWithSystemInfo.py`` to generate ``FirstProgramWithSystemInfo.pyc``

-* Submit these two files or image files to IU Canvas
+* **Submit these two files or image files to IU Canvas**

-Challenge tasks (Extra points)
+Challenge tasks
 -------------------------------------------------------------------------------

-* Run any Java or Python on a FutureSystems OpenStack instance (+ 5%)
+* Run any Java or Python on a FutureSystems OpenStack instance
    - Submit screenshot images of your terminal executing Java or Python code on FutureSystems
-* Run `NumPyTutorial <https://raw.githubusercontent.com/cglmoocs/bdaafall2015/master/IPythonFiles/NumPyTutorial.ipynb>`_ Python on IPython Notebook (+ 5%)
+* Run `NumPyTutorial <https://raw.githubusercontent.com/cglmoocs/bdaafall2015/master/IPythonFiles/NumPyTutorial.ipynb>`_ Python on IPython Notebook
    - Submit screentshot images of your web browser executing NumPyTutorial on FutureSystems
-* Tips: See `tutorials for Big Data Applications and Analytics Shell on FutureSystems <http://cloudmesh.github.io/introduction_to_cloud_computing/class/cm-mooc/index.html>`_
+* **Tips: See `tutorials for Big Data Applications and Analytics Shell on FutureSystems <http://cloudmesh.github.io/introduction_to_cloud_computing/class/cm-mooc/index.html>`_**

 Preview Course Examples
 -------------------------------------------------------------------------------